NEW: Spokeswoman says no formal discussions between board, union leaders

 Mayor Rahm Emanuel cast the strike in different terms.

-After five months of negotiations, "we're down to two issues," he said.
+After five months of negotiations, “we’re down to two issues,” he said.
+The sticking points are teacher evaluations and provisions dealing with jobs for laid-off teachers, said Emanuel.

 The sticking points are teacher evaluations and provisions dealing with jobs for laid-off teachers, Emanuel said.